Installing SingularityCE

 If SingularityCE is installed under a package manager such as Nix or

-Guix, but on top of a standard Linux distribution (e.g. CentOS or
+Guix, but on top of a standard Linux distribution (e.g. RHEL or

 Debian), it may be unable to correctly find the libraries for --nv